csGIT34/IAM/PowerBI-Template-Guide.md

 # PowerBI Dashboard Template for Inactive Users

+## Solution Architecture

+For detailed architecture diagrams showing how this PowerBI dashboard integrates with the Azure Automation solution, see [Architecture-Diagrams.md](Architecture-Diagrams.md#powerbi-dashboard-architecture).

 This template provides a pre-configured PowerBI dashboard for visualizing inactive user data from Azure Storage Table.

 ## Template Contents